chevybowtie/wallpaper-calendar/README.md

 ```
 Then, using the config value `write_todays_appts = True`, you can run the wallpaper-calendar.py script to generate and set your wallpaper calendar with Outlook's appointments

 This will generate a calendar, while also embedding today's schedule based on Outlook's calendar.
 Note that this feature is still experimental and may not work on all systems or with all versions of Outlook.
-Currently it works on my Office 365 installation.
+Currently it works on my Office 365 installation on Windows 11.
+This feature branch is not tested on Linux since it is concentrating on Outlook on Windows.